sheaf/cabal-talk/cabal.md

-To integrate packages with `build-type: Hooks` through a library interface, we compile the `SetupHooks` module into a separate executable with which we communicates via the CLI.
+To integrate packages with `build-type: Hooks` through a library interface, we compile the `SetupHooks` module into a separate executable with which we communicate via the CLI.

 <!--
 TODO: we railed against the CLI of Setup.hs... so why is this CLI OK?